Bandia Reserve, Sénégal - Things to Do in Bandia Reserve

 Wildlife Safari Drive

-Embark on a guided safari drive through the reserve's diverse habitats to spot giraffes, white rhinos, zebras, and various antelope species.
-The open-vehicle tours provide excellent photography opportunities and close encounters with wildlife in their natural setting.
-Professional guides share insights about conservation efforts and animal behavior throughout the journey.
+Embark on a guided vehicle safari through the reserve's diverse habitats to spot giraffes, white rhinos, zebras, ostriches, and various antelope species.
+The 2-3 hour drive covers different ecosystems and offers excellent photography opportunities with close encounters of African wildlife.
+Your guide will share insights about conservation efforts and animal behaviors while navigating the well-maintained tracks.

 Bird Watching Experience